Skip to content

 Starting a Refetch

 From the book detail page, open the actions menu and select Refetch metadata.
-A confirmation dialog explains what will happen: the app will query Google Books and Hardcover for this book and let you review the results.
+A confirmation dialog explains what will happen: the app will query Hardcover for this book and let you review the results.

 Click Fetch metadata to start.
 The dialog shows a loading state while the external APIs are queried.